Infill coasters

 thingiverse

-**Slicer settings are important!** If you use default settings this will be a functional but boring coaster.
-I love the patterns created by different types of infill.
-Wouldn’t it be cool to have some finished 3D printed pieces with the infill exposed?
-The pattern becomes more than a functional support, it becomes part of the piece itself.
-It would be a good tool for learning/demonstration and a neat coffee table conversation piece.
-Coasters are great for this.
-The infill catches drips from condensation, like any good coaster should (I hate the flat kind where water just pools on top).
-Plus, you can choose different infill patterns, which makes for an interesting set.
+**Slicer settings shine!** Use default settings and you'll end up with a functional but dull coaster.
+I adore the patterns created by various types of infill.
+Wouldn't it be awesome to have some finished 3D printed pieces showcasing exposed infill?
+The pattern becomes more than just a support, it's an integral part of the piece itself.
+This would make for a great learning tool and a fantastic conversation starter on your coffee table.
+Coasters are perfect for this.
+The infill catches drips from condensation, just like any good coaster should (I hate flat coasters that allow water to pool on top).
+Plus, you can choose different infill patterns, making each set truly unique.
 Oh, and coasters should be round.
-Why are there so many square coasters in the world?
+Why do so many people design square coasters?
 Nobody has square cups!
-The STL itself is simple; the infill patterns are determined by you and your slicer settings (most importantly: zero top layers).
-I used Slic3r PE; my settings and explanation are included below.
-If you choose to figure this out in another slicer, post your settings in the comments.
-There is a little lip on top and chamfer underneath so multiple coasters will nest / stack together without a stand.
-You can use whatever infill and density you choose.
-They're easy to print, functional, educational, and they look cool.
-Enjoy.
-For extra credit: try a color change where the infill starts (1.8mm– and maybe change back again at 3.4mm where it stops).
-That would really emphasize the pattern.
+The STL is straightforward; the infill patterns are determined by your slicer settings (most importantly: zero top layers).
+I used Slic3r PE; my settings and explanation can be found below.
+If you figure this out in another slicer, feel free to post your settings in the comments.
+There's a small lip on top and chamfer underneath so multiple coasters will nest/stack together without a stand.
+You can use any infill and density you like.
+They're easy to print, functional, educational, and they look great.
+Enjoy!
+For extra credit: try a color change where the infill starts (1.8mm) and maybe changes back again at 3.4mm where it stops.
+This would really highlight the pattern.

 Download Model from thingiverse